konkarage/soft-eng/documentation/Intro.md

 **Software-as-a-Service**

 A software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
-SaaS is typically accessed by users using a thin client via a web browser
+SaaS is typically accessed by users using a thin client via a web browser.

 **Login**